rackerlabs/design-system/_component_design/toast.md

 ## When to use

-Use a toast when you want to notify the user that a system operation has occurred.
+Users want to know if an action they initiated was successful or not successful.
+It a user action is not successful, they user wants to know why.
+Use a toast notification when you want to close the workflow feedback loop on a user action.

 For example, use a toast when you want to:

 - Notify the user that an operation was successful.
 - Notify the user that an operation resulted in an error.
 - Provide information to the user about an operation.

+To determine whether a toast is the appropriate notification method, consider how the workflow begins and ends.
+A toast notification is most appropriate for workflows initiated and completed when the user clicks a button.

-Do not use a toast to notify the user of promotional or marketing material, such as the announcement of a new feature.
+Do not use a toast in the follow situations:

+- To notify the user of promotional or marketing material, such as the announcement of a new feature.
-Do not use a toast for actions that are in context to the page or region.
+- For actions that are in context to the page or region.
 For those cases, use an [alert bar]({{site.baseurl}}/components/alert-bar.html).
+- For form validation.
+- If the user's acknowledgement of the notification message is required.

 {% endcolumn %}